ctxcode/linker-speed-test/README.md

 # c link speed: Many small o files vs. Few big o files

 Simple test to see which is faster.
-I dont even know if this test can be compared to real code
+I dont know if this test can be compared to real code

 ## Results